End of Mark’s Gospel, Codex Vaticanus, Early 4th c., mostly ch. 16

-“While he was in Bethany, reclining at the table in the home of Simon the Leper, a woman came with an alabaster jar of very expensive perfume, made of pure nard.
-She broke the jar and poured the perfume on his head. ” Mark 14:3 (NIV)
+“While he was at Bethany in the house of Simon the leper, as he sat at the table, a woman came with an alabaster jar of very costly ointment of [pure] nard, and she broke open the jar and poured the ointment on his head. ” Mark 14:3 (NRSV)

 Translations of the Greek New Testament attempt to provide the best possible illumination of words in their most accurate semantic and syntactic forms.
 Philology of Koine Greek can often, however, be a morass of possibilities and nuances with both elusive etymology and statistical representation.

 Thus this set of problematic synoptic texts deserves attention.
 The familiar gospel story (Mark 14:3; also Luke 7:37-8, Matthew 26:7 as well as John 12:3) is also voluminously depicted in art : a woman breaks a vessel of perfume and washes Jesus’s head with the expensive perfume.
 Caravaggio is one of the very few artists who renders a translucent glass vessel rather than alabaster stone, not the least to showcase his virtuosity in showing light through liquid.
 Nearly all translations render the word alabastron for the vessel as being of alabaster.
 But how likely is this?
 A little archaeological and philological history might offer better possibilities.